U.S. threatens sanctions against South Sudan rebel leader

 The conflict in South Sudan, which broke out after a long political rivalry between the president and Machar, quickly spread to areas including the oil-producing north.
 The violence has often followed ethnic lines, reflecting traditional enmity between Kiir's Dinka people and Machar's Nuer.

-Kerry has warned that the increasingly ethnic-focused violence could descend into genocide and, while in South Sudan, also cited the risks of famine and condemned the reported recruitment of child soldiers and sexual violence.
+Kerry has warned that the increasingly ethnic violence could descend into genocide and, while in South Sudan, also cited the risks of famine and condemned the reported recruitment of child soldiers and sexual violence.
+(Editing by Pascal Fletcher and Andrew Heavens)

-(Additional reporting by Lesley Wroughton in Washingtn; Editing by Pascal Fletcher, Andrew Heavens, Peter Cooney and Ken Wills)